Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 1. Click "Create a Lambda Function"
 1. Click "Skip" on blueprints select page
 1. Give a name to the function and select Node.js runtime
-1. Copy and paste the corresponding file contents
+1. Copy and paste the corresponding file content
 1. If this is the first lambda, select "Basic with DynamoDB" in the "Role" field.
 This will generate a default IAM role with DynamoDB access.
 Select this role for the next lambdas as well.

 The `getNucleoData` lambda provides initial data set for client applications.
 We need to assign an API endpoint to it so the clients will be able to call it remotely: